oklar/htmb/readme.md

 # HTMB - Hypertext Markup Builder

 A minimalistic library for building HTML structures using pure functions.
-HTMB provides a clean, simple API for generating HTML.
+HTMB provides a clean, simple API for generating HTML for as many programming languages as possible.

 ## Implementations